The most physically demanding position on the field belongs to catchers. They have a tough job, and there is risk in playing the position.

 The Elite X is one of the newer releases from Easton.
 While not our #1 pick, this is a solid choice for catchers seeking a good looking and safe catchers helmet made by a well known brand.

-It has good quality features that we like, such as moisture wicking padding, strategically placed vents (for air flow), and pads (chin and forehead) that can be easily removed and washed.
+It has good quality features that we like, such as moisture wicking padding, strategically placed vents for increased air flow, and chin and forehead pads that can be easily removed and washed.

-However, what we like the most is simply the look of this helmet with its slim profile and matte style paint job.
+However, what we like the most is simply the look of this helmet with its slim profile, wide field of vision and its matte style paint job.

 Has a sleek and streamlined profile